slrodini/honeycomb2/README.md

 ## Bugs and status

 1. Fixed bug in PushFlavor, now there is still something wrong in the singlet on the line $x_1=0$
+   1. This is checked in the `convolution_check`, where already a single convolution with very trivial test functions show the problem.
+Fix, there was a factor 2 too much for $x_1=0 / x_3=0$ cases of Vplus13, derived from taking the sum of the two integrals from the thetas, without considering that I should use consistent $\theta$ definition (e.g. $\theta(0)=1/2$)

 ## Unsupported feature